CaishunChen/HC05Bind/README.md

 # HC05Bind
 Use Arduino to pair a H-C05 Bluetooth module with a Bluetooth device.
-If the BT device is a GPS module that sends NMEA sentences the library will parse GGA and GSA sentences.
+Allows communication between devices using the Arduino GUI serial moni8tor.
+If the BT device is a GPS module that sends NMEA sentences the library will parse GGA and GSA sentences and display latitude and longitude etc.

 Basic Bluetooth sketch connects (at 38400) the HC05 to a BT device and communicate using the serial monitor at 9600